TeamCodeStream/codestream-server/api_server/docs/service_gateway.md

 - After a few minutes, you should be able to connect to CodeStream through Service Gateway.
 Try it, by setting your CodeStream serverUrl to the external hostname of your service.

+- If you're running a developer service through Service Gateway, you'll want to override the default public url value that is given in the configuration for a developer sandbox.
+The easiest way to do this is to set an environment variable, called CS_API_PUBLIC_URL, to the external host as configured in the Service Gateway Configurator.